Achievable logoAchievable logo

 • Terms and conditions of the order

-Additionally, this FINRA rule prohibits broker-dealers from engaging in interpositioning, which is the act of involving an unnecessary middleman.
-For example, a customer submits a trade request to Broker-Dealer A, who has the capability of submitting the trade to the appropriate market for execution.
-Instead, Broker-Dealer A forwards the trade to Broker-Dealer B, who then submits the trade to the appropriate market for execution.
-Firms have engaged in interpositioning in the past to increase the fees they collect from their customers.
-This action is strictly prohibited today.
+For example, a customer submits a trade request to Broker-Dealer A, and Broker-Dealer A can route the order directly to the appropriate market for execution.
+Instead, Broker-Dealer A forwards the order to Broker-Dealer B, and Broker-Dealer B routes it to the market.
+Firms have used interpositioning to increase the fees charged to customers.
+This practice is strictly prohibited.

 Key points